Last Updated: October 27, 2020

 Interchange-Plus: If you process over $5,000, interchange-plus is probably the best route to go.
 It’s the most transparent structure and all interchange rates are just passed to the merchant with no additional markups or hidden fees.
 Therefore, the processing cost is added on top of the interchange so that you can see exactly what you’ve paid for.
 Interchange-plus is a solid solution for most businesses.

 Subscription: This also separates the processing costs from the interchange rates.
-But the processing cost will be a simple month fee instead of several individual fees.
+But the processing cost will be a simple monthly fee instead of several individual fees.
 This would typically be recommended for high volume businesses.

 Interchange Fees Explained with KORONA